 - IP based services, i.e., voice over IP or VPN

-Rental Charges: These are the charges taken from the customers on monthly basis against a service provided.
+Rental Charges − These are the charges taken from the customers on monthly basis against the service provided.
 For example, your telephone monthly charges would be $5.00 regardless you use it or not.

-Usage Charges: These are the charges taken from the customers based on the service utilization.
-For example, you would be charged for all the calls made or data downloaded using your phone.
+Usage Charges − These are the charges taken from the customers based on the service utilization.
+For example, you would be charged for all the calls you made or data downloaded using your phone.

 Apart from monthly rental and usage charges, operators may charge you for service initiation, installation, service suspension or termination as well.

 There could be very complex charging scenarios, which would be difficult to handle manually.
-There are state-of-the-art Billing Systems available in software market which handle billing tasks very efficiently and provide lots of flexibilities to service providers to offer their services with different price structures.
+There are state-of-the-art Billing Systems available in the software market that can handle billing tasks very efficiently and provide lots of flexibilities to service providers to offer their services with different price structures.

-Rating & billing: This involves rating the products or services usage and producing monthly bills.
+Rating & billing − It involves rating the products or services usage and producing monthly bills.

-Payment processing: This involves posting of the customer payments to customer's account.
+Payment processing − It involves posting of the customer's payments into his/her account.

-Credit control and collections: This involves chasing the outstanding payments and taking appropriate actions to get the payments.
+Credit control and collections − It involves chasing the outstanding payments and taking appropriate actions to collect the payments.

-Disputes and adjustments: This involves recording any customer disputes against their bills and creating adjustments to refund the disputed amount in order to settle the disputes.
+Disputes and adjustments − It involves recording customer's disputes against their bills and creating adjustment to refund the disputed amount in order to settle the disputes.

-Pre-pay and post-pay services: This involves supporting both pre-paid and post-paid customer base.
+Pre-pay and post-pay services − It involves supporting both the pre-paid and the post-paid customer bases.

-Multilingual & multiple currencies: Multilingual and multiple currencies support is required if the business is spread across the globe and have multinational customers or if the government regulations demand for it.
+Multilingual & multiple currencies − Multilingual and multiple currencies support is required if the business is spread across the globe and have multinational customers or else if the government regulations demand for it.

-Inter-carrier settlements: This involves sharing of revenue between carriers that provide services to each other's customers.
+Inter-carrier settlements − It involve sharing of revenue between carriers that provide services to each other's customers.

 When you drill down billing subject, it becomes more complicated.
-I would try to cover most of the concepts later in this tutorial, but let us have a broad view on widely used billing types:
+I would try to cover most of the concepts later in this tutorial, but first, let us have a broad view of the widely used billing types −

 Interconnect Billing: The network operator is usually financially responsible for services provided to its customers by other networks regardless of whether or not the customer pays for the service.
 Interconnect billing is related to inter-carrier or sometime called partner settlements.

-Roaming Charging: When a customer goes from one network operator's coverage area to another operator's coverage area, first operator would pay marginal charges to second operator to provide services to their customers.
+Roaming Charges − When a customer goes from one network operator's coverage area to another operator's coverage area, the first operator would pay marginal charges to the second operator to provide services to their customers.
 Such type of charges are settled through roaming billing.
-This settlement is done as per TAP3 protocol, which I will discuss in upcoming chapters.
+This settlement is done as per TAP3 protocol, which we will discuss in the upcoming chapters.

 Billing Systems are the backbone of any telecom operator.
 If operators do not have a strong billing system, then it would not be possible for them to offer their products and services with attractive promotions and deals and ultimately they can not stand in today's competitive and dynamic market.

-You can find thousands of vendors, who are selling their billing products with a claim of lot of features, but there are few in the market which are really good and most commonly used.
-I may not be able to list down all the good billing systems, but few of them are listed below:
+You can find thousands of vendors, who are selling their billing products with a claim of lot of features, but there are a few in the market which are really good and most commonly used.
+Some of the good billing systems are listed below −